Al Arabiya: Investment and ownership

-Track record and controversies
+In 2025, the Public Investment Fund (PIF) of Saudi Arabia acquired a 54% stake in MBC Group, the parent company of Al Arabiya, following the completion of a majority acquisition.
+Waleed bin Ibrahim al Ibrahim retains a 36% stake in the company.

+Controversies and criticism

-Al Arabiya has been criticized as an arm of Saudi foreign policy, or what the United States would term public diplomacy, as it is seen as being part of "a concerted Saudi attempt to dominate the world of cable and satellite television media in the Arab world and steal the thunder of Egypt".
+Al Arabiya has been the topic of controversy.
+It has been criticized as an arm of Saudi foreign policy.

-On 14 February 2005, Al Arabiya was the first news satellite channel to air news of the assassination of Rafik Hariri, one of its early investors.
-On 9 October 2008, the Al Arabiya website was hacked.
+On 14 February 2005, Al Arabiya was the first news satellite channel to air news of the assassination of Rafik Hariri.
+In September 2008, Iran expelled Al Arabiya's Tehran bureau chief Hassan Fahs, the third Al Arabiya correspondent expelled from Iran since the network opened an Iran office.
+In October of the same year, the Al Arabiya website was hacked by attackers who claimed to be Shi'ites.

-In 2009, Courtney C. Radsch claimed to have lost her job the day after publishing an article about safety problems on Emirates airline, while Al Arabiya claimed it was restructuring the English department.

-On 2 September 2008, Iran expelled Al Arabiya's Tehran bureau chief Hassan Fahs, the third Al Arabiya correspondent expelled from Iran since the network opened an Iran office.
-On 14 June 2009, the Iranian government ordered the Al Arabiya office in Tehran to be closed for a week for "unfair reporting" of the Iranian presidential election.
-Seven days later, amid the 2009 Iranian election protests, the network's office was "closed indefinitely" by the government.
+In 2009, Courtney C. Radsch lost her job the day after publishing an article about safety problems on Emirates airline, a move Al Arabiya described as restructuring in the English department.
+In June 2009, the Iranian government ordered the Al Arabiya office in Tehran to be closed for a week for "unfair reporting" of the Iranian presidential election.
+Seven days later, amid the 2009 Iranian presidential election, the network's office was "closed indefinitely" by the government.

-In a column published on Al Arabiya's English website, Hassan Fahs says why he has left Iran, revealing that he has received direct threats of arrest and killing from senior Iranian officials as well as alarming attempts to censor and control the channel's coverage.

 In 2016, Al Arabiya dismissed 50 staff members, including journalists.
 Citing financial problems stemming from low oil prices, the dismissed individuals were offered salaries and benefits for six months as a severance package.